thin fashion models

 Paloma Elsesser from Instagram

-In recent years, some changes have been made towards greater inclusivity, such as featuring diverse castings during fashion week, including different sizes, races, ages, and genders.
+In recent years, changes have been made towards greater inclusivity, such as featuring diverse castings during fashion week, including different sizes, races, ages, and genders.
 However, there is still a long way to go before real progress is made.

 One true history of this issue can be seen in 2018 when fashion brand Chromat hosted an all-inclusive runway show that featured trans women, people with disabilities, and women of all sizes.
 This groundbreaking event proved that the industry can embrace diversity without sacrificing style or creativity.